November 14, 2023 0 Comments What to see

 It is one of Lake Como’s tourist attractions par excellence, and the reasons are many, as I’ll tell you here below.

-The suggested visiting time is about 1 hour and 30 minutes and I agree.
-The entrance ticket costs €15 (full price) and includes access to both the gardens and the villa (for up-to-date prices, I recommend you always have a look at the villa’s official website).
+The entrance ticket costs €15 (full price) and includes access to both the gardens and the villa.
+For up-to-date prices, I recommend you always have a look at the villa’s official website.

 Furthermore, since 2023 the basement has also been open to the public, another unmissable gem of Villa Carlotta, as I will explain shortly.